-Journaling is a beneficial practice for children in many ways.
-Kids of all ages can use journaling to improve their writing skills, work on their critical thinking skills, and process their own thoughts and emotions.
+Journaling is a beneficial practice for young people in so many ways.
+Firstly, writers of all ages can use journal keeping to improve their writing skills.
+Secondly, they can work on their critical thinking skills.
+Finally, they can process their own thoughts and emotions in their journals.

 - Write about three things you are good at.
 How can you use these skills in a career?